BYD Seal 6 vs Toyota Corolla Sedan

 The Toyota Corolla Sedan responds with a 1.8L 4-cyl VVT-i Hybrid making 103kW and 142Nm, paired to a cvt driving the front wheels.
 It gets to 100km/h in 8.1 seconds.

 The BYD Seal 6 has the clear power advantage at 130kW vs 103kW.
+In the real-world sprint, the Toyota Corolla Sedan is 0.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort